 A tasty hazard of writing a food blog is that we are eating something new every week, but the recipes are not always savory.

-Some weeks are focused almost entirely on desserts, so instead of our refrigerator being filled with leftover Cheesy Corn Quinoa Casserole, it’s stocked with Crock Pot Peach Cobbler and Cherry Bars.
-Delicious?
-Yes.
-Dinner appropriate?
-Questionable.
+Some weeks are focused almost entirely on desserts, so instead of our refrigerator being filled with leftover Cheesy Corn Quinoa Casserole, it’s stocked with cookies and cake.

 The grilled pork tenderloin is also incredibly simple and incredibly delicious.
 The marinade combines two of my favorite flavors, Dijon mustard and pure maple syrup.

 If you are new to pork tenderloin, I highly recommend it.
 It’s an incredibly lean cut and, while I do love my chicken recipes, it’s a refreshing alternative that’s still healthy.

 Looking for a restaurant-quality pork tenderloin dish?
 This Stuffed Pork Tenderloin is elegant and easy.